rodneycurl/aristotle/intro-to-node/objectives.md

-#Intro to Node
+#Using Node

-* What is Node?
-Node is how we run JavaScript on the server side.
-* Why are we learning it?
-  * It's popular!
-  * JavaScript!!!
+* Interact with Node Console
+* Run a file with node